greg-martinez44/write2audiobook/docs/how-to-contribute-to-docs.md

 ### Write documentation in Visual Studio Code with Markdown extensions

-Documentation written with the `markdownlint` VS Code extension will be more consistent with varying writers.

-There is a `.markdownlint.rc` file in the project's root that helps enforce consistency.
+Use the `markdownlint` VS Code extension to write documentation.
+The `.markdownlint.rc` file in the project's root helps enforce consistency between writers.

 ### Use front matter

-Each page should have a `title` and `description` tag in its front matter.
+Add a `title` and `description` tag in each page's front matter.
 This adds useful metadata to the generated HTML header.

 ```yaml
 ---